MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ### Creating aliases for source properties

 You can add aliases to your properties under the "Alias" column on the "Manage schema" page.
-Aliases are friendly names for your properties.
-They are used in queries and in the creation of filters.
-They are also used to normalize source properties from multiple connections such that they have the same name.
+Aliases are friendly names for your properties, and also used in queries and in the creation of filters.
+They're also used to normalize source properties from multiple connections such that they have the same name.
 That way you can create a single filter for a vertical with multiple connections.
 For more information, see [Customize the search results page](customize-search-page.md).

 ### Search schema attributes